 “I had a Wisconsin kid, who’s a heck of a player, say to me after the game, ‘Coach, I have something I gotta tell ya – we respect the heck out of your guys…this is the most fun I’ve had as a collegiate player…and we lost’.
 So I think that tells you what the atmosphere was like at Pinnacle Bank Arena.
 It was rocking.
 It was just a riot.
 Our fans have been tremendous.
 Maybe we should have a watch party for them Sunday (for NCAA Selection Day).”

 SI Declares Nebraska Started March Madness

-Childs has consistently given Miles kudos throughout the past six weeks and Tuesday told Nebraska’s second-year head coach that he thought the Husker-Badger Big Ten regular-season finale “felt like a championship.”
-Sports Illustrated must have agreed because it posted a video Sunday night declaring that Nebraska had officially launched March Madness with their exhilarating win over Wisconsin.
+Childers consistently has given Miles kudos throughout the past six weeks and Tuesday he told Nebraska’s second-year head coach that he thought the Husker-Badger Big Ten regular-season finale “felt like a championship.”
+Sports Illustrated must have agreed because it posted a video Sunday night declaring that the Huskers had officially launched March Madness with their exhilarating win over Wisconsin.

 Miles would be the last to dispute such a statement.
 “Our fans felt like it was a must-win to get in the NCAA Tournament.
 Our players felt that,” he said.
 “Coaches are paranoid.
 We never share anything, even if there’s a one-percent chance to screw everything up.”

 Bottom line, “Wisconsin’s so good they make you play that way,” Miles said.
 “You have to be at your best to beat them.
 At some point, they were 15 and 4 against the Top 25 (RPI – Rating Percentage Index).
 That’s just amazing!
 Nobody’s ever done that, so they’re probably going to be on the No. 1 or No. 2 (seed) line in the NCAA Tournament, almost automatically, I think.”

 Childers Agrees: Badgers Worthy of No. 1 Seed